Friday, 12 June 2026

 Celebrations

-It's now 5 months later, and the greenery from the Telus bouquet is still lush in the vase on the table!
-After this long, I'm surprised it hasn't grown roots!
+It's now 8 months later, and the greenery from the Telus bouquet is STILL in the vase on the table!
+I'm not sure if it will last another month as it is starting to show signs that it might be wilting.

 I published two more comic strips in the paper and posted them online.
-Both are repeats from last year - though I updated the New Year's one.
+Both are repeats from previous years.

 Recently Completed: